aliyun/terraform-provider-alicloud/website/docs/d/vpn_gateways.html.markdown

   * `ssl_connections` - Total count of ssl vpn connections.
   * `network_type` - The network type of the VPN gateway.
   * `auto_propagate` - Whether to automatically propagate BGP routes to the VPC.
 Valid values: `true`, `false`.
+  * `disaster_recovery_vswitch_id` - - The ID of the backup VSwitch to which the VPN gateway is attached.
+  * `vpn_type` - - The VPN gateway type.
+Value:  Normal (default): Normal type.
+NationalStandard: National Secret type.
+  * `tags` - The Tag of.
+  * `ssl_vpn_internet_ip` - The IP address of the SSL-VPN connection.
+This parameter is returned only when the VPN gateway is a public VPN gateway and supports only the single-tunnel mode.
+In addition, the VPN gateway must have the SSL-VPN feature enabled.
+  * `vswitch_id` - - The ID of the VSwitch to which the VPN gateway is attached.
+  * `resource_group_id` - The ID of the resource group.